Phase transitions between confinement and higgs phases in ${\cal N}=1\,\, SU(N_c)$ SQCD with $1\leq N_F\leq N_c-1$ quark flavors: Additional independent arguments for the phase transitions

-From comparison of mass spectra properties in regions $m_q\gg\la$ and $m_Q\ll\la$ it is seen that, although the unbroken global symmetry $SU(N_F)$ is the same, but {\it realized are its different representations}.
-In the case of heavy confined quarks there are no particles in the spectrum in the (anti)fundamental representation of $SU(N_F)$, while in the case of light higgsed quarks such representations are present.
-We can, for instance, to start from the case of heavy quarks with $m_Q\gg\la$ and to diminish continuously $m_Q$ until $m_Q\ll\la$.
-And when crossing the region $m_Q\sim\la$, the behavior under global $SU(N_F)$ transformations changes discontinuously (because the dimensions of representations can not change continuously). {\it This jump is impossible in the case of crossover (which is smooth), this means the phase transition}.
+From comparison of mass spectra properties in regions $m_Q\gg\la$ and $m_Q\ll\la, \mu_{\rm gl} \gg \la$ \eqref{(2.1)} it is seen that, although the unbroken global symmetry $SU(N_F)$ is the same, but {\it realized are its different representations}.
+In the case of heavy confined quarks in the HQ-phase there are no particles in the spectrum in the (anti)fundamental representation of $SU(N_F)$, while in the case of light higgsed quarks such representations are present.
+E.g., for fixed $N_c$, we can start with the case of heavy quarks with $m_Q\gg\la$ and to diminish continuously $m_Q$ until $m_Q\ll\la$.
+And when reaching the appropriately small value of $m_Q$, such that $\mu_{\rm gl} \gtrsim \la$ \eqref{(4.2.2)},\eqref{(4.2.3)}, all quarks become higgsed and the behavior of the mass spectrum under unbroken global $SU(N_F)$ transformations changes discontinuously (because the dimensions of representations can not change continuously). {\it This jump is impossible in the case of crossover (which is analytic), this means the phase transition between the confinement and higgs phases}.\\

+In other words.
+The fraction $R_{\rm fund}$ of particles in the (anti)fundamental representation in the mass spectrum can serve in the case considered as the order parameter.
+This fraction is zero in the confinement region where quarks with $\rho_{HQ}=0$ \eqref{(4.1.2)} are not higgsed.
+While this fraction is the {\it nonzero constant} in the region with higgsed quarks with $\rho_{higgs}=\omega \gg\la$ \eqref{(4.2.1)}.
+I.e., $R_{\rm fund}$ behaves non-analytically.
+This is a clear sign of the phase transition, because this fraction would behave analytically in the case of crossover.\\